What is a Hot Work Passport?

 How long is the course?

-Hot Work Permit and Passport Training is a one day course lasting 6-hours.
+Hot Work Passport Training is a one day course lasting 6-hours.
 Open courses are available with fixed times – usually 9am to 5pm, however if training is arranged in-house, course times can be varied as required, to fit shift patterns.

 How is the training assessed?

 It is important that all candidates understand all parts of the course as it is delivered.
 There is a final written test at the end of the training, which needs to be passed to complete the course.